Zipcoder/reveal-slides.tcus/md/intro-to-oop-defining-a-class.md

 -
 ## Access Modifiers

+description...

+-
 ## Optional Specifiers

+description...

+-
 ## Return Type

+description...

+-
 ## Method Name

+description...

+-
 ## Parameter List

+description...

+-
 ## Optional Exception List

+description...

+-
 ## Method Body

+description...

 -
 -
 ## Instance-Variables (Fields)
-* field-values of an object are made available to users via the object's **getters**
+* field-values of an object are made available to users via the object's **getters** (accessors)
-* variable-values of an object can be manipulated by the user via the object's **setters**
+* variable-values of an object can be manipulated by the user via the object's **setters** (mutators)
 * the aggregation of an object's variable's values determines the object's **state**.
 * fields describe a "has a" relationship.